Meningitis – A Deadly Disease of the Brain

 Meningitis affects more than 2.8 million people globally each year.
 Babies, toddlers, and young children under the age of 5 are the most at-risk group for meningitis, with over 50% of all cases occurring in this age group.

 Nemit’s pediatrician also told us about the different types of Meningitis but stressed most on Bacterial Meningitis.
-This is the most serious and fatal form of infection.
+It is the most serious and fatal form of infection.
 If not diagnosed and treated on time, can cause death within a few hours in young children.

 Babies and toddlers are at high risk because their immune system is not fully developed.
 Hence, they cannot fight infection.